abap-ai/mcp/docs/Tasks.md

 - Completed, failed, and cancelled tasks whose TTL has elapsed are deleted.
 - Terminal tasks without a TTL are deleted after the default retention period.
-- Working and input-required tasks older than the maximum lifetime are also deleted.
+- Working tasks older than the maximum lifetime are also deleted.

 Schedule this report as a regular background job.